Laerdal/Laerdal.McuMgr/README.md

 ### 8) Open 'Laerdal.McuMgr.sln' and build it.

 You'll find the resulting nugets in the folders `Laerdal.McuMgr.Output/` and `Laerdal.McuMgr.Bindings.Output/`.

+    Note: For software development you might want to consider bumping the version of Laerdal.McuMgr.Bindings first and building just that project and then bumping the package version of Laerdal.McuMgr.Bindings inside Laerdal.McuMgr.csproj and then building Laerdal.McuMgr.csproj.

+    If you don't follow these steps then any changes you make in Laerdal.McuMgr.Bindings won't be picked up by Laerdal.McuMgr because it will still use the cached nuget package of Laerdal.McuMgr.Bindings.

 ### Known issues